 The business owner may want coaching for any of a number of reasons, from increasing sales to achieving higher profit.
 From working with staff members to overall running of the organization.
 The purpose of the coaching can be very varied and it is down to the client as to what they would like to work on.

 Often business owners ask their coach as to what the client should be doing in, or about a certain situation.
 It is important to understand that the coach is not an advisor and not there to give the client any advice.
 Rather the business coach is coaching the client to find the answers either within themselves or determine where else they may be able to find the resources they need.
 That can include books or articles the client could read to training or courses they may do to acquire new skills etc.

 It is important for both the coach and the client to know and understand what the client is calibrating on, to judge the value of their coaching relationship.
 What is the goal of the client for the coaching?
 We have spoken about return on investment in a previous post.
 Of course the R.O.I is not always financial.
 In many cases the client may actually want to have more free time.
 Or learn to delegate some responsibilities to the right people, so that the client can start taking an easier role in the organization.
 Having said this, it is also important to understand that there is a difference between delegation and abdication.
 After all, if you are coaching the business owner, then the buck ultimately stops with them.
 The business coaching wheel is a great tool to check where you are at in different areas of your business.

 The coach may also be hired to coach individuals within the business, like team coaching, group coaching, executive coaching etc. We will look at these roles in future posts.

 15 really useful tips for the business client to consider.

 1. Celebrate little victories along the way.
 Including those of the team.

 2. Have an attitude of continuous improvement and training.
 From sales to customer relations.

-3. Regularly review both your personal and business goals.
+3. Regularly review and set goals.

 4. Become a product or service provider that over delivers rather than over promises.